Ventilator-associated lung injury: Pathogenesis

 Overdistension of alveoli and cyclic atelectasis (atelectotrauma) are the primary causes for alveolar injury during positive pressure mechanical ventilation.
 Severe injury to alveoli causes swelling of the tissues (edema) in the lungs, bleeding of the alveoli, loss of surfactant (decrease in lung compliance) and complete alveoli collapse (biotrauma).
 High flow rates are associated with rheotrauma, high volumes with volutrauma and pressures with barotrauma.
-Collectively these may be converted into a single unit of mechanical power.

 Diagnosis

 VALI does not need to be distinguished from progressive ALI/ARDS because management is the same in both.
 Additionally, definitive diagnosis of VALI may not be possible because of lack of sign or symptoms.